Loading...

 iShares ESG Funds

-This can be done by investing in companies that can create and implement more effective ways of doing business.
+This can be done by investing in companies that can create and implement more effective business methods.

-With a small investment, big changes are possible that will encourage even more industries, communities, and governments to pay attention to the world that needs to be created.
+With a small investment, big changes can encourage even more industries, communities, and governments to pay attention to the world that needs to be created.

-However, with the amount of growth sustainable investment has seen in recent years, that risk is much smaller than traditional investment forms.
+However, given the growth sustainable investment has seen in recent years, that risk is much smaller than that of traditional investment forms.

-There are no signs that the field is slowing down, and in fact, with more people turning their portfolios towards responsible investing, growth is to be expected for at least the next several years.
+There are no signs that the field is slowing down, and with more people turning their portfolios towards responsible investing, growth is expected for at least the next several years.

 See Related: Best Impact Investing Books to Read